cloud-ark/kubeplus/README.md

 ## KubePlus - Tooling for Kubernetes native Application Stacks

 Kubernetes native stacks are built by extending Kubernetes clusters with Operators and their Custom Resources.
-In such multi-Operator setups, a DevOps engineer is faced with following challenges:
+In such setups, a DevOps engineer is faced with following challenges:

 - How to use various Custom Resources available in the cluster?
 - How to define and create application-specific platform automation using the available Custom and built-in resources?